docker/docs/engine/admin/logging/view_container_logs.md

 workaround, and the official Apache `httpd` image shows another.

-The official `nginx` image creates a symbolic link from `/var/log/nginx/access.log` to `/dev/stdout`, and creates another symbolic link from `/var/log/nginx/error.log` to `/dev/stderr`, overwriting the previous devices in the process.
+The official `nginx` image creates a symbolic link from `/dev/stdout` to `/var/log/nginx/access.log`, and creates another symbolic link from `/dev/stderr` to `/var/log/nginx/error.log`, overwriting the log files and causing logs to be sent to the relevant special device instead.
 See the [Dockerfile](https://github.com/nginxinc/docker-nginx/blob/8921999083def7ba43a06fabd5f80e4406651353/mainline/jessie/Dockerfile#L21-L23).

 The official `httpd` driver changes the `httpd` application's configuration to